bybitbee/phynix/README.md

 ## Help and support

-For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://phynix.rf.gd/web).
+For help and support regarding the script itself and **not the official Pyrodactyl project**, you can join the [Discord Chat](https://phynix.rf.gd/web).

 ## Supported installations